-The Partnership will not be held liable under this paragraph if the Subscriber purchased the securities with the knowledge of the misrepresentation.
+The Partnership will not be held liable under this paragraph if the Subscriber subscribed for the Blocks with the knowledge of the misrepresentation.
 In an action for damages, the Partnership will not be liable for all or any portion of such damages that it proves do not represent the depreciation in value of the securities as a result of the misrepresentation relied upon and in no case will the amount recoverable under this paragraph exceed the price at which the securities were sold to the Subscriber.

 If you intend to rely on the rights described in (a) or (b) above, you must do so within strict time limitations.
-You must commence your action to cancel the agreement within 180 days after the date that you purchased the securities.
-You must commence your action for damages within the earlier of 180 days after you first had knowledge of the facts giving rise to the cause of action and three years after the day you purchased the securities.
+You must commence your action to cancel the agreement within 180 days after the date that you subscribed for the Blocks.
+You must commence your action for damages within the earlier of 180 days after you first had knowledge of the facts giving rise to the cause of action and three years after the day you subscribed for the Blocks.